Trần Huỳnh Duy Thức: Arrest and imprisonment

 He was arrested in 2009, initially for "theft of telephone wires", and later for "conducting propaganda" against the state.
 He made a televised confession but later recanted, saying he was coerced.

-In 2010 he was tried in day-long trial alongside fellow dissidents Lê Công Định, Nguyễn Tiến Trung and Le Thang Long.
+In 2010 he was tried in day-long trial alongside fellow dissidents Lê Công Định, Nguyễn Tiến Trung and Lê Thăng Long.
 Amnesty International called the trial "a mockery of justice" and said the "trial allowed no meaningful defence for the accused".
 The trial judges deliberated for 15 minutes before returning with the judgment, which took 45 minutes to read.
 Amnesty International said the judgement had clearly been prepared in advance of the hearing.
 He could have received the death penalty.

 He was imprisoned for 16 years, followed by five years house arrest, for "activities aimed at subverting the people's administration".
 His sentence was the longest ever passed on a Vietnamese dissident.
 His imprisonment was condemned by British Foreign Office Minister Ivan Lewis and American ambassador Michael W. Michalak.
 The Office of the United Nations High Commissioner for Human Rights concluded his detention was arbitrary and requested the Vietnamese government to release him and provide compensation.
 Amnesty International declared him a prisoner of conscience and called for his release.
 He led hunger strikes in prison.
 He had been offered release in exchange for permanent exile, but doesn't want to leave Vietnam.

+Early Release

+On September 20, 2024, Trần Huỳnh Duy Thức's family was informed by local police that he had been released.
+According to his family, at 11:43 AM on the same day, Thức landed at Tân Sơn Nhất Airport, and by 4:00 AM on September 21, he called his family to pick him up at the People's Committee Office of Ward 13, Tân Bình District.

+Thức's release occurred eight months before the completion of his prison sentence.
+This event is seen as a move by the Vietnamese government ahead of President Tô Lâm's trip to the United States on September 21 (one day after Thức's release), aiming to ease accusations of human rights violations from the U.S. government against Vietnam.